soumallyadev07/Xanalyse/README.md

 We will be building an ML Android App that can detect pneumonia using X-Rays and can further detect if the pneumonia is Viral or Bacterial(If Detected)

-We&#39;ll also be integrating our app with Sashido for push notifications for our users.
+We&#39;ll also be integrating our app with [SashiDo](http://www.sashido.io/) for push notifications for our users.

 # Goals

 - Make a predictive model that can detect Viral &amp; Bacteria Pneumonia
 - Set up Android App
 - Integrate the ML Model
-- Connect SashiDo for Push Notifications
+- Connect [SashiDo](http://www.sashido.io/) for Push Notifications

 #